 - (a) No Exchange of Notes: Registered Notes may not be exchanged for Bearer Notes.
 Bearer Notes of one Specified Denomination may not be exchanged for Bearer Notes of another Specified Denomination.
 Bearer Notes may not be exchanged for Registered Notes. - (b) Transfer of Registered Notes: One or more Registered Notes may be transferred upon the surrender (at the specified office of the Registrar or any Transfer Agent) of the Certificate representing such Registered Notes to be transferred, together with the form of transfer endorsed on such Certificate, (or another form of transfer substantially in the same form and containing the same representations and certifications (if any), unless otherwise agreed by the Issuer), duly completed and executed and any other evidence as the Registrar or Transfer Agent may reasonably require to prove the title of the transferor and the authority of the individuals that have executed the form of transfer.
-In the case of a transfer of part only of a holding of Registered Notes represented by one Certificate, a new Certificate shall be issued to the transferee in respect of the part transferred and a further new Certificate in respect of the balance of the holding not transferred shall be issued to the transferor.
+In the case of a transfer of part only of a holding of Registered Notes represented by one Certificate, a new Certificate in respect of the balance of the holding not transferred shall be issued to the transferor.
 All transfers of Notes and entries on the Register will be made subject to the detailed regulations concerning transfers of Notes scheduled to the Agency Agreement.
 The regulations may be changed by the Issuer, with the prior written approval of the Registrar and the Trustee.
 A copy of the current regulations will be made available by the Registrar to any Noteholder upon request.